Investment Calculator

 FV=PV(1+r)nFV = PV(1 + r)^n

-Where: FVFV = Future Value, PVPV = Present Value, rr = Rate of Return, nn = Time Periods
+Where FV = Future Value, PV = Present Value, r = Rate of Return, and n = Time Periods.

 Effective Annual Rate (EAR)

-The Effective Annual Rate shows the actual annual return considering compounding effects:
+The Effective Annual Rate shows the actual annual return after accounting for compounding within the year.

 ieff=(1+rm)m1i_{eff} = \left(1 + \frac{r}{m}\right)^m - 1

-Where: rr = Nominal Interest Rate, mm = Number of Compounding Periods per Year
+Where r = Nominal Interest Rate and m = Number of Compounding Periods per Year.

 3. Formulas and Principles